 This is a cool clip of some guys running up Glenfinnan in Scotland.
 It's a pretty hill!

-We will have a post Epic party on the evening after your race..all the details will be in next week's newsletter.
+We have a Post Epic Party planned for the the evening after your race..all the details will be in next week's newsletter.

 Can you please be on time to sessions so that you hear the full session briefing before the group starts so you know what the session involves and also to check in with roll call.

 'Keep the chart on the fridge.
 Tick off each day as you achieve.
 Be proud to tell people.' - Pauline Sullivan